TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          slash (//) or if a scheme (like http) is found inside it, the link will be considered to be an external one.
-If there's a slash but not a dot before it, it is considered to be a path to a file and link is made to it (even if it doesn't exist as it must consider that it might be a speaking URL).
+If there's a slash but not a dot before it, it is considered to be a path to a file and link is made to it (even if it does not exist as it must consider that it might be a speaking URL).
 In all other cases it is assumed that the value is either a page id and a page alias and a link is made to that page, if it exists.